elotroalex/chiens/_texts/translation.md

 - yank me out clean like a root?
 - defeated,
 - Africa, America, Europe
-- I keep frenzy hiding under leaves,
+- I keep frenzy hidden under leaves,
 - enough for me;
 - I shelter hearts on the side of fury
 - the keys to disruption